-The Center for Diversity & Social Justice Programs (CDSJP) host various events and programs throughout the year.
-From educational trainings to social activities, CDSJP believes that engaging in diversity and social justice can happen in a variety of ways.
-Here are some of CDSJP’s signature events.
+The Center for Cultural and Global Engagement (CCGE) host various events and programs throughout the year.
+From educational trainings to social activities, The CCGE believes that engaging in diversity and social justice can happen in a variety of ways.
+Here are some the CCGE’s signature events.

-The Center for Diversity & Social Justice Programs hosted specific programs to celebrate various affinity months throughout the year.
+The Center for Cultural and Global Engagement hosted specific programs to celebrate various affinity months throughout the year.
 These months include, but are not limited to, Hispanic Heritage Month, Black History Month, LGBTQ History Month, Women’s History Month, etc.

 Beloved Community Social Justice Retreat

 The Beloved Community Social Justice Retreat is a unique opportunity for students to spend off-campus to engage in activities and learn from each other about around social change.
 This overnight retreat is held during Martin Luther King, Jr weekend in January and is based on Dr. King’s vision of the Beloved Community.
 Participants partake in various activities that include self-reflection exercises to understand power and privilege while identifying ways to become social change agents at Wentworth and in their own communities.
-Registration for this retreat is open to all students and transportation, hotel accommodations, and meals are covered by the Center for Diversity and Social Justice Programs
+Registration for this retreat is open to all students and transportation, hotel accommodations, and meals are covered by the Center for Cultural and Global Engagement.

 This series was created to engage students in a series of workshops that focus on equity and change.
 The goal of this program is to increase students' knowledge around certain topics and strengthen their skill sets to engage in social change in the community in and outside Wentworth.
 The Fall 2020 series had the following topics:

 Power, Bias, and Privilege

 Zones of Excess Mortality: Homelessness and Poverty in NYC and Boston